beatrixcoetzee/Recipes/guacamole.md

 # Ingredients
-- Avocado
+- Avocado -2 for R25
-- Lime
+- Lime - R3?
-- salt
+- salt - Have at home
--peper
+- peper - R3?

 # Instructions
 Mix all together